-Independent directors of the Corporation (the "non-management directors") may elect to take a portion of their directors' fees in the form of DSUs.
+Our Independent directors (the "non-management directors") may elect to take a portion of their directors' fees in the form of DSUs.
 The number of DSUs alloted is determined by dividing the dollar value of the portion of the fees that the director previously elected to take in DSUs by the closing price of our Common Shares on the fifth day following the quarter end with respect to which the directors fees are payable, and if that is not a trading day on the TSX, the next trading day.
 At the discretion of the MRCC, the number of DSUs to be alloted to the director may be increased by a factor of up to two.
 Following termination of Board service by a director, DSUs are redeemed for cash based on the fair market value of our Common Shares as described under the DSUP noted above.

-The following table sets forth details of the value vested for each director who elected to take all or a portion of their directors fees in DSUs during the financial year ended December 31, 2011 on an aggregate basis.
+The following table sets forth details of the value vested for each director who elected to take all or a portion of their directors fees in DSUs during the financial year ended December 31, 2012 on an aggregate basis.

-Name Deferred Share Units - Value Vested During the Year (1) Lee Doney \$20,500
+Name Deferred Share Units - Value Vested During the Year (1) Lee Doney \$21,500

-(1) Represents the aggregate dollar value of DSUs earned during the year and includes, 5,588 DSUs that were earned for the quarter ended December 31, 2011 that were determined based on a January 5, 2012 closing market price for Western's Common Shares of \$0.85 per share, as required by the terms of the DSUP.
+(1) Represents the aggregate dollar value of DSUs earned during the year and includes, 4,664 DSUs that were earned for the quarter ended December 31, 2012 that were determined based on a January 4, 2013 closing market price for Western's Common Shares of \$1.34 per share, as required by the terms of the DSUP.
 DSUs can only be redeemed for cash after termination of Board service by a director.
-The total number of DSUs issued and oustanding held by Mr. Doney at December 31, 2011 is 475,780 with a market value of \$399,655.
+The total number of DSUs issued and oustanding held by Mr. Doney at December 31, 2012 is 516,577 with a market value of \$676,716.